Tailus-UI/themer/README.md

 ## Overview

-Tailus Themer is a theming library that provides modern and customizable themes for Marketing, Ecommerce websites, and Web Apps.
+Tailus Themer is a theming library that provides modern and customizable themes for building your own UI Kit regardless of the Web framework you are using.
 It is built on top of Tailwind CSS and provides a variety of themes that can be easily customized to match your brand and style.

 ## Concept